israelali1424/infinite-runner/prompts/prompts.md

 --ar 3:2 -

 Create an 8-bit style game character inspired by the design from the shopmrbeast.com website.
 The character should be based on a car with a blue color and design (describe the car here based on the image).
 Make the character colorful, fun, and suitable for an infinite runner game.

+phase js background image size
+800 x 600 pixels

+Freesound (https://freesound.org/): A collaborative database of Creative Commons Licensed sounds.
+You can search for sound effects like "coin" or "car crash."
+Be sure to check the license of each sound effect before using it in your project.

+OpenGameArt (https://opengameart.org/): A website dedicated to sharing art assets for game development.
+They also have a section for audio files where you can search for various sound effects.

+Kenney.nl (https://kenney.nl/assets): Kenney offers various free game assets, including sound effects.
+Check out their "Audio Assets" section to find suitable sound effects for your game.

+Zapsplat (https://www.zapsplat.com/): Zapsplat offers thousands of free sound effects, including those for commercial use.
+You can search for specific sound effects or browse through their categories.

+GameSounds.xyz (https://gamesounds.xyz/): A collection of royalty-free game sound effects.
+You can browse through their categories to find suitable sounds.